YanJIA-Nankai/YanJIA-Nankai.github.io/index.md

 通信学报, 2018, 39(3): 22-34

 ### 2017 and Before
-+ Jia Yan, Zhang Yuqing.
++ Yan Jia, Yuqing Zhang.
 **Poster: Security Analysis of HSTS Implementation in Browsers**.
 2017 IEEE Symposium on Security and Privacy (S&P) (Oakland).
 2017.